MnasNet: Platform-Aware Neural Architecture Search for Mobile: Conclusion

 \section{Conclusion}

 This paper presents an automated neural architecture search approach for designing resource-efficient mobile CNN models using reinforcement learning.
-The key idea behind this method is to incorporate platform-aware \emph{real-world latency information} into the search process and utilize a novel \emph{factorized hierarchical search space} to search for mobile models with the best trade-offs between accuracy and latency.
+Our main ideas are incorporating platform-aware \emph{real-world latency information} into the search process and utilizing a novel \emph{factorized hierarchical search space} to search for mobile models with the best trade-offs between accuracy and latency.
 We demonstrate that our approach can automatically find significantly better mobile models than existing approaches, and achieve new state-of-the-art results on both ImageNet classification and COCO object detection under typical mobile inference latency constraints.
-The resulting MnasNet architecture also provides some interesting findings that will guide us in designing next-generation mobile CNN models.
+The resulting MnasNet architecture also provides interesting findings on the importance of layer diversity, which will guide us in designing and improving future mobile CNN models.